Zilliqa/ZIP/zips/zip-11.md

 ```

 The first parameter of the transition is a list of a data type named
-`SsnRewardShare` which is a pair of type `(ByStr20, Uint128)` that represents
+`SsnRewardShare` which is essentially a pair of types `(ByStr20, Uint128)` that
-`(SSNAddress, SSNRewardForCurrentCyle)`.
-The first element of the pair is the
+represents `(SSNAddress, SSNRewardForCurrentCyle)`.
+The first element of the
-address of the SSN, while the second element is the off-chain value computed by
+pair is the address of the SSN, while the second element is the off-chain value
-the verifier for this SSN: `floor(NumberOfDSEpochsInCurrentCycle x 110,000 *
+computed by the verifier for this SSN: `floor(NumberOfDSEpochsInCurrentCycle x
-VerificationPassed)`.
-The transition iterates over all the SSNs and computes
+110,000 * VerificationPassed)`.
+The transition iterates over all the SSNs and
-the factor `floor(TotalStakeAtSSN / TotalStakeAcrossAllSSNs)` and assigns
+computes the factor `floor(TotalStakeAtSSN / TotalStakeAcrossAllSSNs)` and
-reward to each SSN.
+assigns reward to each SSN.
 A small percentage of these rewards goes to the SSN
 operators in the form of commission to cover operational expenses while the
 remaining bulk is to reward the delegators.